evanshortiss/evanshortiss.github.io/_posts/2019-11-08-raspberry-pi-setup.markdown

 ---

-This blog post is more so a list of reminders for myself than anything else, but if you find it helpful then that's great too!
+This blog post is more so a list of reminders for myself than anything else, but it will be helpful for anyone setting up their Raspberry Pi too.
+I did all of this on a Raspberry Pi 2 Model B.

-Note that the blog post assumes you'll be using a variant of the Raspbian OS.
-If you're using Fedora, Ubuntu, or another distro then most of these instructions are not applicable.
+_Note: This blog post assumes you'll be using a variant of the Raspbian OS.
+If you're using Fedora, Ubuntu, or another distro then some of these instructions aren't valid (`raspi-config` will not be available for example) so YMMV._

 ## Flashing an OS Image